 I’m awakened by the 5:30AM call to prayer outside.
 I sleep a bit longer and then go to breakfast at 7AM, since we depart on tour at 8AM.
-The buffet breakfast served downstairs is great: lots of choices, freshly made hot and cold food, very good coffee, and great table service.
+The buffet breakfast served downstairs in the Arabian Courtyard Hotel is great: lots of choices, freshly made hot and cold food, very good coffee, and great table service.

 We meet our local guide Kais (or Qais) this morning as we board our bus outside our hotel.
 He is Tunisian, but has lived and worked in Dubai for the last 10 years with his wife and daughters.

 This morning, we walk along the Creek in the historic Bastakia Quarter, which has souqs and some fascinating displays of Emirati culture.
 The Ruler’s Court is located in this area, which is where the sheik still receives delegations of local people.
 Vendors in the souqs in this area sell spices, gold, perfume, and more.
 We take an abra (small taxi boat) to cross the Creek, and have lots of time to explore all the nooks and back alleys – it’s like a shopping mall full of specialty shops!